At a glance

-Stability AI released Stable Audio 3.0, including open-weight Small and Medium checkpoints trained on licensed data, plus a Large model offered via its API for higher-volume use.
+- Stability AI released Stable Audio 3.0, including open-weight Small and Medium checkpoints trained on licensed data, plus a Large model offered via its API for higher-volume use.

-- Who is affected: creators, developers, product teams
+- creators, developers, product teams

-What happened
+What changed

 On May 20, 2026, Stability AI announced Stable Audio 3.0 and said it is releasing open-weight models trained on fully licensed data, alongside an API-accessible larger variant for higher-scale generation.